stap-server(8) — Linux manual page

 Each configuration file must have a filename suffix of .conf.
 See

-default location can be overridden in the global configuration
+fault location can be overridden in the global configuration file

 The following variables may be assigned: